-The most sensitive assumption employed in the DCF model is the discount rate employed.
-By way of sensitivity, even if the composite discount rate were to almost double (i.e. from 16% post-tax to 30%) there would still be no impairment of the ArborGen associate carrying value.
+The most sensitive assumption employed in the DCF model are; the adoption rates of higher genetics products and the discount rates employed.
+By way of sensitivity, even if the market adoption of the advance genetics products in the US market is delayed four years or the composite discount rate increased to 20% (real pre-tax) there would still be no impairment of the ArborGen associate carrying value.